 Attention: If you are following the steps outlined below you’ll be leaking your private keys into your Docker image.
 Make sure that you sanitize your docker image from any private keys BEFORE sharing the Docker image with any 3rd party which should not have access to your private Git repositories.

-As a first step you need to generate a public/private key pair using ssh-keygen.
+As a first step you need to generate a public/private key pair using ssh-keygen

-Doing so will generate two files: MY_SSH_KEY which contains the private key and MY_SSH_KEY.pub which contains the public key.
+which contains the public key.
 Make VERY sure that the private key stays private, do not upload it to GitHub or anywhere else.
-Now upload your generated public key as a deploy key to your private GitHub repository (my_org/my_private_repo) which you can do in the “Settings -> Deploy keys” menu.
+Now upload your generated public key as a deploy key to your private GitHub repository (my_org/my_private_repo

 If you were to clone a public Git repository during a Docker image build you’d just do